 Staying healthy

-If virologists don't get much further than these open doors in the top 3 of the corona fight, then we really have to help them.
-These are good general tips in themselves, and especially in an acute Sars-CoV-2 crisis, they have their usefulness during a lockdown...
-If we focus our full attention on this now, the third wave will certainly be fine.
+If virologists do not get much further than these open doors in the top 3 of corona control, then we really need to help them.
+These are good general tips in themselves, and especially in an acute Sars-CoV-2 crisis they are useful during a lockdown...
+If we now focus our full attention on this, the third wave will certainly be fine.

 - Healthy food.
-You know what that is and of course you have been doing it for a long time.
-After all, the average Dutch person collects corona kilos in this way on the way to dangerous obesity: You become an increasingly tasty snack for the virus.
+You know what that is and of course you've been doing it for a long time.
+After all, the average Dutch person accumulates corona kilos in this way on the way to dangerous obesity: You become an increasingly tasty snack for the virus.

 - The last three points are dangerous for the virus, but don't worry: other rules offer sufficient resistance:

-- Sufficient exercise – but you are not really allowed to go anywhere, sports or anything.
+- Sufficient exercise - but you're not actually allowed to go anywhere, exercise or anything.
 And certainly not in the evening.
-Stairs on stairs down then?
+Then go down stairs after stairs?

-- Sufficient sleep – Who is grinding with problems, business or domestic?
-No one, right?
+- Sufficient sleep - who is worrying about problems, business or domestic?
+Nobody, right?
 Tomorrow is another day!

-- Sufficient relaxation and social contacts – you can't meet anywhere and are hardly allowed to see anyone.
-Compliance with this rule would therefore be a potential boost for the infection rates, but unfortunately – contrary to other, more specific rules.
+- Sufficient relaxation and social contacts - you cannot meet anywhere and are hardly allowed to see anyone.
+Following this rule would therefore be a potential boost for the infection rates, but unfortunately - conflicts with other, more specific rules.

 If we want to live up to the wave prophecy of the medicinal high priests, following their rules set in stone can do no harm.
 The basic measures have been unchanged for a year, which shows how good they are.